 Data had always been around- restricted, unrealized, undermined, or even unknown for thousands of years of human existence.
 However, digitalization brought a paradigm shift as it connected everybody to anybody, even humans and machines, unrestricted by any physical challenges like distance, language or form, harnessing technology to create new value.
 Digitalization plays an even more significant role in driving digital transformation as companies are transforming the way they do business in the digital age, as customers and data are at the core of those transformations.

-Especially the digital economy, mobile and big data, are letting companies find entirely new ways of creating value and shifting the focus on what data can do to their business decisions and actions.
-The focus is turning from products and services to outcomes and possibilities are being created for service development, operating models, and collaborative creation.
+Especially the digital economy, mobile and big data technologies, are letting companies find entirely new ways of creating value and shifting the focus on what data analytics solutions can do to their business decisions and actions.
+The focus is turning from products and services to outcomes and possibilities are being created for service development, operating models, and Collaborative creation.

 A fundamental imperative for organizations aspiring to transform themselves digitally is the necessity to store, manage, and analyze vast volumes of unstructured data captured from distinct sources.
 The data is gaining more relevance considering with a growing population, unprecedented urbanization, evolving economy, and spiraling consumption.
 The overall connected devices ecosystem is expected to grow to 2.2 billion by 2022, and an estimated 40 trillion gigabytes or 40 zettabytes of data is expected to be generated by 2020.(1) (2)

-Also, the rapid advancements in the IoT and AI-enabled analytics solution, from ingesting data to visualizing results, and integrating data and insights into periodic workflows is helping heterogeneous, disconnected data in silos to converge into massive pools creating a virtual model of our real world.
+Also, the rapid advancements in the IoT and AI-enabled data analytics, from ingesting data to visualizing results, and integrating data and insights into periodic workflows is helping heterogeneous, disconnected data in silos to converge into massive pools creating a virtual model of our real world.